curiousoffice/playbook/README.rst

 For data that must be saved and stored correctly, we use `PostgreSQL<http://www.postgresql.org/>`_ (we usually refer to it as "Postgres").
-It's a 30 year old open source database that is highly respected, well supported by documentation and hosting providers, and used by any developer who knows the SQL standard.
+It's a thirty-year-old open source database that is highly respected, is well supported by documentation and hosting providers, and can be used by any developer who knows the SQL standard.

 In recent years, a movement called `NoSQL<https://en.wikipedia.org/wiki/NoSQL>`_ has gained popularity.
 Best translated